hatlabs/sh-esp32/index.md

 # Assembling the hardware

-The hardware sold by Hat Labs is mostly unassembled.
+The SH-ESP32 boards sold by Hat Labs are mostly unassembled.
 Only the USB connector has been soldered on at delivery.
 You need to solder on the remaining connectors, or at least the ones you need.
 A set of connectors is provided in the sales package.